defold/defold.github.io/manuals/shader.md

 * See the [Material manual](/manuals/material) for details on materials.
 * See the [Compute manual](/manuals/compute) for details on compute programs.

-Specifications of OpenGL ES 2.0 (OpenGL for Embedded Systems) and OpenGL ES Shading Language can be found at https://www.khronos.org/registry/gles/
+Specifications of OpenGL ES 2.0 (OpenGL for Embedded Systems) and OpenGL ES Shading Language can be found at [Khronos OpenGL Registry](https://www.khronos.org/registry/gles/).

 Observe that on desktop computers it is possible to write shaders using features not available on OpenGL ES 2.0.
 Your graphics card driver may happily compile and run shader code that will not work on mobile devices.